 Factors to consider

 For new businesses that could fall into two or more of these categories, it's not always easy to decide which one to choose.
 You need to consider your startup's financial needs, risk and ability to grow.
 It can be difficult to switch your legal structure after you've registered your business, so choosing correctly at the start is crucial.

 When it comes to startup and operational complexity, there is nothing simpler than a sole proprietorship.
 You simply register your name, start doing business, report the profits and pay taxes on it as personal income.
 However, it can be difficult to procure outside funding.
 Partnerships, on the other hand, require a signed agreement to define roles and percentages of profits.
 Corporations and LLCs have various reporting requirements with the state and federal governments.

 A corporation carries the least amount of personal liability, since the law holds that it is its own entity.
 This means that creditors and customers can sue the corporation, but they cannot gain access to any personal assets of the officers or shareholders.
 An LLC offers the same protection, but with the tax benefits of a sole proprietorship.
 Partnerships share the liability between the partners as defined by their partnership agreement.

-An owner of an LLC will pay taxes, just as a sole proprietor does — all profit is considered personal income and is taxed accordingly at the end of the year.
+An owner of an LLC pays taxes just as a sole proprietor does: All profit is considered personal income and taxed accordingly at the end of the year.

 "As a small business owner, you want to avoid double taxation in the early stages," said Jennifer Friedman, chief marketing expert at Expertly.com.
 "The LLC structure prevents that, and makes sure you're not taxed as a company and as an individual."

 Individuals in a partnership also claim their share of the profits as personal income.
 Your accountant may suggest quarterly or biannual advance payments to minimize the end effect on your return.